djsipe/php_xmlconverter/README.md

 PHP XML Converter
 =================

-This is a port of Lalit Patel's(http://www.lalit.org/about/) libraries for converting SimpleXML documents to PHP arrays and conversely converting arrays back to SimpleXML.
+This is a port of Lalit Patel's(http://www.lalit.org/about/) libraries for converting DOMDocument XML documents to PHP arrays and conversely converting arrays back to DOMDocument objects.

 *TODO:* Update this documentation.
 For now, see Lalit's docs at: